grantcurell/grantcurell.github.io/docs/Nvidia GPUDirect/README.md

 supports-priv-flags: yes
 ```

 So here we can see from the bus numbers that in my case MLX6 device is ens6f0/ens6f1 and the MLX5 is ens5f0/ensf1.
-My transmit interface will be b8:ce:f6:cc:9e:dd and my receive is 0c:42:a1:73:8d:e6.
+My transmit interface will be b8:ce:f6:cc:9e:dd/ens6f1 and my receive is 0c:42:a1:73:8d:e6/ens5f0.

 ### Compiling and Running the App

 ```bash
 g++ rdma-loopback.cc -o rdma-loopback -libverbs -I/usr/local/cuda/include -L/usr/local/cuda/lib64 -lcudart
 ```

+## Debugging

+`gdb --args rdma-loopback 0`